MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-660-Fisheries-off-West-Coast-States/subpart-D-West-Coast-Groundfish-Limited-Entry-Trawl-Fisheries/section-660.160.md

 (D) *Appeals.* A certified observer who receives an IAD that suspends or revokes the observer certification may appeal the determination within 30 calendar days after the date on the IAD to the Office of Administrative Appeals pursuant to § 660.19.

-(h) *C/P coop failure* - (1) The Regional Administrator will determine that a permitted C/P coop is considered to have failed if any one of the following occurs:
+(h) *C/P coop failure* - (1) *Conditions for determination of coop failure.* The Regional Administrator will determine that a permitted C/P coop has failed if any one of the following occurs:

 (i) Any current C/P-endorsed limited entry trawl permit is not identified as a C/P coop member in the coop agreement submitted to NMFS during the C/P coop permit application process;